Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition: Abstract

 After decomposing the product of three $A$-blocks into simple fractions, performing the summation over the bosonic Matsubara frequencies $\omega_l^{\rm B}$ and then using the identities (\ref{eqn:Ids}) one arrives at

 where ``two other terms'' means the terms in which the role of ${\mathbf p}_1$ is played by ${\mathbf p}_2$ and ${\mathbf p}_3$.
-It is good to make at this point a contact with the contribution of this third order particle-particle ring diagram to the ground state energy density $E/V$ obtained in \cite{CHWO3,CHWO4} (and in \cite{PECABO2}) to which the expression (\ref{eqn:SymmetricFormOfF3pp}) should reduce in the zero temperature limit, that is when the Fermi distribution functions are replaced by the theta functions.
-The contribution to $E/V$ of the particle-particle diagram was in \cite{CHWO3,CHWO4} given by two terms (Eq.
-(21) in \cite{CHWO4}) whereas here it is given by the single term (three seemingly identical terms).
-The equivalence of the two approaches is ensured by the algebraic, i.e. independent of the precise forms of $N_{--}^{\mathbf p}$ and $[{\mathbf p}]$ (recall that $\{{\mathbf p}\}=N_{--}^{\mathbf p}-N_{++}^{\mathbf p}$), identity which results from the symmetrization:
+It is good at this point to make a contact with the contribution of this third order particle-particle ring diagram to the ground state energy density $E/V$ obtained in Refs. \cite{CHWO3,CHWO4} (and in Refs. \cite{PECABO2}) to which the expression (\ref{eqn:SymmetricFormOfF3pp}) should reduce in the zero temperature limit, that is when the Fermi distribution functions are replaced by the theta functions.
+The contribution to $E/V$ of the particle-particle diagram was given in Refs. \cite{CHWO3,CHWO4} by two terms (Eq.
+(21) in Ref. \cite{CHWO4}) whereas here it is given by the single term (three seemingly identical terms).
+The equivalence of the two approaches is ensured by the algebraic, i.e. independent of the precise forms of $N_{--}^{\mathbf p}$ and $[{\mathbf p}]$ (recall that $\{{\mathbf p}\}=N_{--}^{\mathbf p}-N_{++}^{\mathbf p}$), identity which results from the symmetrization

-After using the symmetry, i.e. taking only the content of the bracket and multiplying it by 3, it allows to rewrite the expression for $F^{(3)pp}/V$ as the sum of two terms which in the $T=0$ limit precisely reduce to the two terms, $G_1$ and $G_2$, which in \cite{CHWO3,CHWO4} contributed to $E/V$.
+After using the symmetry, i.e. taking only the content of the bracket and multiplying it by 3, it allows to rewrite the expression for $F^{(3)pp}/V$ as the sum of two terms which in the $T=0$ limit precisely reduce to the two terms, $G_1$ and $G_2$, which in Refs. \cite{CHWO3,CHWO4} contributed to $E/V$.

-Naively, as all the three terms of (\ref{eqn:SymmetricFormOfF3pp}) seem also identical, one is tempted to compute only one of them and multiply the result by three. $F^{(3)pp}/V$ would be in this way given by a single four-fold integral.
-This, as we have found, would lead to an incorrect result which in the zero temperature limit would not agree with the contribution of the particle-particle diagram to $E/V$ (this is precisely the problem which did no allow us to immediately extend the computation reported in \cite{CHGR}).
+Naively, as all three terms of (\ref{eqn:SymmetricFormOfF3pp}) seem also identical, one is tempted to compute only one of them and multiply the result by three. $F^{(3)pp}/V$ would be in this way given by a single fourfold integral.
+This, as we have found, would lead to an incorrect result which in the zero temperature limit would not agree with the contribution of the particle-particle diagram to $E/V$ (this is precisely the problem that did not allow us to immediately extend the computation reported in Ref. \cite{CHGR}).

 To understand the problem it is instructive to consider the triple integral